explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/flags-and-latches/flags.md

 Existing <> and exrail commands for vpins work on these pins.

-## Creating virtiual pins
+## Creating virtual pins

   ```cpp
     HAL(Bitmap,firstpin,npins)
   ```

 creates 1 or more virtual pins in software.

 e.g. `HAL(Bitmap,1000,20)`  creates pins 1000..1019

 ## Use as flags

 When used as a digital flag, these pins can be changed or tested with the basic digital pin commands common to all VPINs.
 SET, RESET, BLINK, IF, ONBUTTON, ONSENSOR and so forth.
 Serial commands operate in the same way.

 ## Use as counters